 [Moroni said the Lamanites continued to war among themselves and we know that they were warring before the Nephites even showed up.
 Remnant fortifications may be of a different time and/or people.]

 It is vital to first identify the River Sidon so Zarahemla and the river’s head can be located.
-Once those are pinpointed, then the precise location of the two seas AND the cities that were along the Sea East.
+Once those are pinpointed, the precise location of the two seas AND the cities along the Sea East can be identified.

 Error #8 – Sea East Cities Too Far South

-This error falls on the heels of the previous.
+This error falls on the heels of the previous one.
 If he will concede that the true location for the Lamanite Line of Possession is Cattaraugus Creek/Gorge and move his Sea East cities north of it, this error as well as the previous will be fixed.

 The distance from Zarahemla to the cities along the East Sea is known is less than a day.

-Error #9 – Zarahemla Was Not South of Cumorah
+Error #9 – Zarahemla Was Not Simply South of Cumorah

 Error #10 – Hagoth Went North